Educator Development, Global Education

 Teachers are often looking to exchange ideas and stay fresh by gaining new perspectives from others.
 Virtual communities of practice serve as a meeting place that can be joined at any time, from anywhere in the world.
 Facilitated discussions ask thought-provoking questions to generate open conversations between members.
 The act of sharing what works well and what doesn’t can bring opportunities for growth and innovation in the classroom, empowering educators to try new things.

-Ambassadors in our dual language and global leaders programs benefit from the knowledge sharing that happens in each CoP.
+Ambassador teachers in our dual language and global leaders programs benefit from the knowledge sharing that happens in each CoP.
 It provides a meaningful extension to the in-person professional development that happens at the beginning of each school year.
 Resource pages and discussions are spaces for educators to share helpful tools and best practices that work.
 For example, teachers within our middle school Spanish program, Conexiones, have access to specific curriculum resources and collaborate regularly through discussions to discuss ways to improve student outcomes.

 “Communities of practice give me a feeling of belonging.
 I love connecting with my colleagues.
 I have learned so much.
 The ideas and resources shared are super helpful.” – Ava-Gaye Blackford